oliora/ppconsul/README.md

 The goal of PPConsul is to:
 * Fully cover version 1 of Consul [HTTP API](http://www.consul.io/docs/agent/http.html).
 Please check the current [implementation status](status.md).
 * Provide simple, modular and effective API based on C++11.
 * Support different platforms.
-At the moment, Linux, Windows and OSX platforms supported.
+At the moment, Linux, Windows and macOS platforms supported.
 * Cover all the code with automated tests.
 * Have documentation.

 Note that this project is just started so it is under active developing, doesn't have a stable interface and was not tested enough.
 So if you are looking for something stable and ready to be used in production then it's better to come back later or help me growing this project to the quality level you need.

-Library tests are running against **Consul v0.6.3**.
-Library known to work with versions **0.4** and **0.5** as well although some tests may fail because of differences in Consul behavior.
+Library tests are currently running against **Consul v0.7.2**.
+Library is known to work with Consul starting from version **0.4** (earlier versions might work as well but it has never been tested) although some tests fail for older versions because of not-supported features.

 The library is written in C++11 and requires a quite modern compiler.
 Currently it has been tested with:
 * Windows: Visual Studio 2013 Update 3